George Hopkins (comedian): Comedy career

-Then in 1953 Herb Marx sent him to perform at the Beverly Hills, California, venue, Ye Little Club.
+In 1953, Herb Marx sent Hopkins to perform at the Beverly Hills, California venue, Ye Little Club.

+In the 1950s, network television shows on which Hopkins performed included Omnibus, The Ed Sullivan Show and Chance of a Lifetime with Dennis James.
+Hopkins' only Sullivan appearance was on the Sunday-night CBS network telecast of September 4, 1955.
+The black-and-white kinescope film from that night, accessible on YouTube and Hopkins' daughter Kim's Facebook page, is possibly the only surviving film of Hopkins performing in the 1950s or 1960s.

+In 1965, Hopkins returned to network television after an absence of several years.
+He appeared on two telecasts of ABC's Nightlife, hosted by Les Crane, during a one-week period in July.
+Though Nightlife used videotape, neither of the telecasts was preserved for posterity.

 Later Hopkins performed at The Slate Brothers Club on La Cienega Blvd. in Los Angeles.
-Then he performed at a string of Playboy clubs starting at the Playboy Club Sunset Blvd club then Playboy Club Chicago then Playboy Club Atlanta, then Playboy Club Miami then back to Playboy Club Arizona, and the Playboy Club New York.
+Then he performed at a string of Playboy clubs starting at the Playboy Club Sunset Blvd., then Playboy Club Chicago, then Playboy Club Atlanta, then Playboy Club Miami then Playboy Club Arizona, and the Playboy Club New York.

 Next Hopkins performed in Las Vegas at the Sahara Hotel in the Casbah Theater.
-He was booked for a two-week contract but the management held him over for 10 more weeks.
+He was booked for a two-week contract, but the management held him over for 10 more weeks.
 Hopkins performed at the Sahara five different times.
-One of those times he produced, directed and starred in his own show called “Fantasia International” that stayed for 3 months.
+One of those times he produced, directed and starred in his own show called "Fantasia International" that stayed for 3 months.
 Another time at the Sahara Hotel he worked with Tony Bennett and Joey Heatherton.

 George Hopkins also headlined at The Flamingo Hotel with a 14-piece band.
 Next was the Desert Inn, in the John Gregory Revue.
-Then he performed at The Hacienda with his wife Jeanette Hopkins, who played piano and sang.
+Then he performed at The Hacienda with his second wife Jeanette Hopkins, who played piano and sang.

-The critic Richmond Shepard noted that Hopkins was one of only two people whom he had ever seen with the ability to perform a "straight-back fall,” that is, falling backwards while remaining perfectly straight throughout.
+New York City newspaper critic Richmond Shepard noted that Hopkins was one of only two people whom he had ever seen with the ability to perform a "straight-back fall," that is, falling backwards while remaining perfectly straight throughout.

 Music career

 In 1961, he performed for a short time as drummer/stand-up comedian for The Ventures.
-The Ventures were famous for their signature song "Walk, Don’t Run", which eventually sold over two million copies, along with an unprecedented one million album sales each year from 1961 through 1966.
+The Ventures were famous for their signature song "Walk, Don't Run", which eventually sold over two million copies, along with an unprecedented one million album sales each year from 1961 through 1966.